 The IGF format privileges knowledge sharing, best practice exchange and capacity building with no focus diverted to negotiating texts.

 This year, ICC BASIS will co-host three multistakeholder workshops open to all IGF participants.
 We look forward to hearing your ideas and perspectives on the following issues:

 - Tackling gender divides: ICT and women’s economic empowerment at 9:00-10:30 on Monday, 18 December in room XXI E;

 - Bridging digital divides through cybersecurity capacity building at 11:50-13:20 on Tuesday, 19 December in room IX A;

 - Equipping populations with the skills to shape and secure their digital future at 10:10-11:40 on Wednesday, 20 December in room XXII E.

-IGF business delegates are invited to join business briefings.
-Taking place each day for the duration of the event, the briefing aim to facilitate business participation in the event, allocate resources and provide insight into the discussions you may have been unable to attend in person.
+IGF business delegates are invited to join business briefings which aim to facilitate business participation in the event, allocate resources and provide insight into the discussions you may have been unable to attend in person.

 The business briefings will take place on IGF Days 1-4 in Room XXVII E at the following times:

 Other ways to get involved